steveb/absent-slacker-catchup/README.md

 # Absent Slacker Catchup (ASC)

-A command line tool for absent slacker catchup.
+A command line tool to summarize the previous hours of an OpenStack IRC channel.

+This tool supports any channel which is archived at https://meetings.opendev.org/irclogs/

 ## Installation